SumoLogic/sumologic-documentation/docs/get-started/manage-account.md

 ## Account Management in Preferences

 The **Preferences** page contains settings that apply just to your account.
-Options on this page do not affect any other users in your organization.
+Options on this page don't affect any other users in your organization.
 Find this page in the menu under your account name in the left nav of the Sumo Logic Web Application.

 ### My Profile